-ONE intends to reinforce the quality of Adult Education (AE) and its relevance in terms of social inclusion in Europe, by providing capacity building support to existing national networks of AE providers in Italy, Portugal and Slovakia with reference to specific themes: Guidance services, Reaching out and active engagement of adults in both education and validation processes, Validation of non-formal and informal learning, Soft and basic skills for inclusion and active citizenship.
+ONE is working to reinforce the quality of Adult Education (AE) and its relevance in terms of social inclusion in Europe, by providing capacity building support to existing national networks of AE providers in Italy, Portugal and Slovakia with reference to specific themes: Guidance services, Reaching out and active engagement of adults in both education and validation processes, Validation of non-formal and informal learning, Soft and basic skills for inclusion and active citizenship.

 Lack of access to quality learning and validation opportunities for low-skilled adults.
 Generally, in Europe, to a large proportion of low-skilled adults and a low rate of adult participation in learning corresponds a limited training provision, even considering the heterogeneity of these groups in terms of characteristics and needs (i.e. unemployed, migrants, women etc.).